Welcome back to our Ice ice, Baby series and the next recipe on the list: delicious and simple strawberry yoghurt ice cream.

 - a fair pinch of salt

-- Wash the strawberries and take off the stalks and place in two roughly even piles.
-Puree the strawberries in the first pile.
+- Wash the strawberries and remove the stalks and place in two roughly even piles.
+Puree the strawberries in one pile.
 Cut the second pile into small pieces.
-Keep the purée and the pieces separate at this stage.
+Set the pieces aside.

 - Pour the purée and the other ingredients into a bowl and mix well.
 I put mine in my mixer on high for a couple of minutes while I cut the strawberries.